process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 - `build/test-report/e2e` for end-to-end tests

+<a name="web-browsers"></a>
 ### Web Browser choice for end-to-end and bundle tests

 Web browsers are installed by `playwright` when running `npm install`.
+For more details about browsers management, see the [Playwright documentation](https://playwright.dev/docs/browsers#installing-browsers).

 By default,
 - end-to-end tests use Chromium.
 - bundle tests use both Chromium, Firefox and WebKit.